If you’re looking to jump into home ownership with a fixer-upper, there are a few things you need to know before you buy.

 • If it’s going to end up being an investment property, you’ll want to choose features, colors, hardware, and so on that will appeal to a wide range of potential buyers or renters.

-Decide the Scope of Renovations You’re Willing To Take On
+2. Determine the Scope of Renovations You’re Willing To Take On

-If you have the funds to hire a contractor to do the renovation, you’ll be able to do much more involved repairs than if you DIY it.
+If you have the budget to hire a contractor to do the renovation, you’ll be able to do much more involved repairs than if you DIY it.

 Be realistic about how much money you’ll need for renovations after you’ve paid the down payment and closing costs for your home.
 Make sure your budget includes costs for things like alternative housing (if you’re unable to stay in your home while it’s being remodeled) and utilities used during renovation.